School of Social Work: Dean’s Prize for Innovation and Collaboration

 - How the project benefits those impacted, school resources, etc.

-Complete nomination packets should be uploaded online HERE by midnight, April 16, 2019.
+Complete nomination packets should be uploaded online HERE by midnight, May 30, 2020.
 Nominations will be reviewed by the School of Social Work Awards Committee, with final determination made by the Dean.
 Awards will be presented at the beginning of the academic year in August during the faculty retreat.

 For questions, please contact: firstname.lastname@example.org